Lho La: History and name

-Historically, the col was used as a pass over the lowest point of Everest's West Ridge for traders between Nepal and Tibet on the route between Namche Bazaar and Tingri at a time when Everest's glaciers were much higher than at present and traversing the col involved less steep climbing.
-However, as the glaciers declined the favoured trade route became the Nangpa La, to the west.

 Following the 1952 Swiss Mount Everest expedition it was suggested that "Lho La" (South Pass) was an unsatisfactory name because it lies to the west of Everest and it would better be renamed "Khumbu La" because it led up from the Khumbu Glacier.
 This would allow the South Col to be called "Lho La" as it is the col south of Everest and between it and Lhotse.
 Unfortunately the Nangpa La had been called the Khumbu La in the past and was still sometimes being called by that name.
 British sentiment was against the proposed name changes and the new names never stuck.

 Approach from Tibet

 The first western explorers to discover the col were George Mallory and Guy Bullock on the 1921 British Mount Everest reconnaissance expedition although it was only Bullock who actually reached it.
 They were exploring the West Rongbuk Glacier in Tibet hoping it might give access to a route for reaching the summit of Everest.
 They named it "Lho La", meaning "South Pass" simply because it was to the south of where they were.
 This rather self-centred decision was to give difficulties later, as mentioned above.
 Lho La gave access to Everest's West Ridge and to its Western Cwm but they thought neither of these gave feasible ways of ascent.

 Lho La was also investigated by Bill Tilman and Edmund Wigram on the 1935 British Mount Everest reconnaissance expedition but, like the 1921 explorers, they also preferred the North Col route for a summit attempt.